inplayer-org/inplayer-ui/src/elements/Accordion/Readme.md

 <br/> - `width` (optional parameter - sets the width for the Accordion wrapper) - default 100%
 <br/> - `extendWidth` (optional parameter - defines the width the accordion should extend) - default 20%
 <br/> - `contentHeight` - that determines the height of the wrapper.
-<br/> - `onTabChange` - function to be executed when the accordion tab changes
+<br/> - `onActivePanelChange` - function to be executed when the accordion tab changes

 ```jsx static
 const panels = [